lecramyajiv/fonts-sinhala-extra/README.md

 This repo contains extra Sinhala Fonts For Slackware Linux

 The fonts available are

 1. Amma
 2. Atlas-chirani
-3. Fontoshan
-4. Gemunu
+3. Gemunu
-5. Kaputa
+4. Kaputa
-6. Maname
+5. Maname
-7. Mulakuru
-8. Moonface